Peterborough Museum and Art Gallery: History

-The building, originally a private house dating from 1816 (though parts of the cellar date back to a house built in the 16th century), was acquired and donated to the Peterborough Natural History, Scientific and Archaeological Society in 1931 by Sir Percy Malcolm Stewart; the art gallery was added in 1939.
+The current building on Priestgate was acquired and donated to the Society in 1931 by Sir Percy Malcolm Stewart.
+The art gallery was later constructed in 1939.

-The Priestgate mansion had been sold to Earl Fitzwilliam in 1856, who allowed it to be used as a public dispensary and infirmary - the city's first hospital - from 1857 until the opening of the War Memorial Hospital in 1928.
+Originally a private house dating from 1816, with parts of the cellar dating back to an older house built in the 16th century, the Priestgate mansion had been sold to Earl Fitzwilliam in 1856.
+He allowed it to be used as a public dispensary and infirmary - the city's first hospital - from 1857 until the opening of the War Memorial Hospital in 1928.
 In 1968, it was presented to the city by the Peterborough Museum Society.

 From 2010 to 2019, the museum was managed on behalf of the city council by Vivacity, an independent not-for-profit organisation with charitable status, which also ran the Key Theatre and the city's libraries.

 It is currently managed by Peterborough Limited, a Local Authority Trading Company under Peterborough City Council.